omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 - `CACHE_PROVIDER`: The provider of the distributed cache, either `redis` or `memcached`.
 - `CACHE_PREFIX`: A unique cache prefix per server group / namespace that would reflect the context where ratelimits should be applied over.
 - `CACHE_ALGO`: Specifies the rate-limiting algorithm to use.
 Options include `leaky-bucket`, `fixed-window`, `sliding-window` or `token-bucket`, defaults to `token-bucket`.
 This setting is only applicable when using `redis`.
 - `REMOTE_IP_KEY`: This represents the environment variable used to determine which request variable should be considered as the source IP for rate limiting.
-The key helps define the priority of extracting the real client IP when multiple headers (e.g., X-Forwarded-For, CF-Connecting-IP, or remote_addr) are available.
+The key helps define the priority of extracting the real client IP when multiple headers (e.g., `X-Forwarded-For, CF-Connecting-IP, or remote_addr`) are available.
-  - If set to http_cf_connecting_ip, the system extracts the IP from the CF-Connecting-IP header (used by Cloudflare).
+  - If set to `http_cf_connecting_ip`, the system extracts the IP from the `CF-Connecting-IP` header (used by Cloudflare).
-  - If set to http_x_forwarded_for, it uses the first IP in the X-Forwarded-For header.
+  - If set to `http_x_forwarded_for`, it uses the first IP in the `X-Forwarded-For` header.
-  - If set to remote_addr, it directly uses the IP from ngx.var.remote_addr (default client IP provided by NGINX).
+  - If set to `remote_addr`, it directly uses the IP from `ngx.var.remote_addr` (default client IP provided by NGINX).
 - `PROMETHEUS_METRICS_ENABLED`: Allow exporting prometheus metrics, defaults to `false`.

 > To enable either `FastCGI` or `HTTP` upstreams, set the `UPSTREAM_TYPE` environment variable to the desired value (`fastcgi` or `http`).